 Subsection 2.3- Transmission Voltage Facility Extensions

 A Retail Customer whose load is of such magnitude or of such unusual characteristics that it cannot otherwise be economically served from Company's Distribution Voltage system, as determined by Company, must receive Delivery Service from the Company's Transmission Voltage system.
-The Retail Customer is responsible for all Facility Extension costs and (unless otherwise agreed by Company) for constructing, installing, operating and maintaining a substation at the Point of Delivery and all substation equipment, in accordance with the Company's specifications, including the most recent versions of Company’s “Specification for Customer-Owned 138 kV Substation Design” and “Specification for Remote Telemetry of a Customer Owned Facility, both initially and from time to time thereafter, whenever changes in the Company's transmission system (including the transmission system's monitoring and protection devices) require such changes in the substation in order to maintain its compatibility with the Company's transmission system.
-The Retail Customer must also at all times comply with Company’s ”Transmission & Substation Outage and Clearance Coordination Procedures” (as may be amended from time to time) and the requirements in Section 5.5.2 and 5.5.5 of this Tariff.
+The Retail Customer is responsible for all Facility Extension costs and (unless otherwise agreed by Company) for constructing, installing, operating and maintaining a substation at the Point of Delivery and all substation equipment, in accordance with the Company's specifications, including the most recent versions of Company’s “Specification for Customer-Owned 138 kV Substation Design” or “Specification for Customer-Owned 345 kV Substation Design,” whichever is applicable, and “Specification for Remote Telemetry of a Customer Owned Facility, both initially and from time to time thereafter, whenever changes in the Company's transmission system (including the transmission system's monitoring and protection devices) require such changes in the substation in order to maintain its compatibility with the Company's transmission system.
+The Retail Customer must also at all times comply with Company’s ”Transmission & Substation Outage and Clearance Coordination Procedures” (as may be amended from time to time) and the requirements in Sections 5.5.2 and 5.5.5 of this Tariff.

 Subsection 2.4- Underground Facility Extensions